HRM304 · Session 2 of 11

 Scores from theculturefactor.com, retrieved May 2026 · scale 0–100.

-Rank ordering within each cluster, from House et al., Culture, Leadership and Organizations (2004).
+Cluster means from House et al., Culture, Leadership and Organizations (2004), Table 21.5.
 5 of 10 clusters shown.

 Tight cultures enforce social norms strongly; deviance is sanctioned quickly. (e.g., Japan, Singapore, Pakistan)